CLI parsing with CmdArgs.Explicit

 As a CLI program, hammertime’s UI is command-line flags and arguments.
 The

-first iteration was basic pattern matching on the result of getArgs
+first iteration was basic pattern matching on the result of getArgs.
+Then

 powerful library which allows to create command-line parsers in a very